Can I Eat Expired Ketchup Unopened?

 Expert Source

-"According to the FDA, unopened ketchup can be stored in a cool, dry place for up to one year for best quality."
+"According to USDA guidelines, unopened ketchup can be stored in a cool, dry place for up to one year.
+Once opened, it should be refrigerated and used within four to six months for best quality."

 Fresh Ketchup Unopened